Beauty foods nourish your way to a more vibrant, healthier, and naturally beautiful you!

 8. Sweet Potatoes

-Rich in beta-carotene, sweet potatoes can promote a healthy glow by supporting skin cell turnover.
+Sweet potatoes are rich in beta-carotene promoting a healthy glow by supporting skin cell turnover.

 9. Red Peppers

-Red peppers are a good source of vitamin C, which is essential for collagen production.
+Red peppers are a good source of vitamin C, essential for collagen production.

 Collagen is a protein that gives the skin its structure and elasticity.